• Skip to main content

 ingredients for crack potatoes recipe

 Bacon: use real bacon.
-Cut bacon into small cubes, cook in pan until crispy.
+Cut bacon into small cubes, and cook in pan until crispy.
 Collect bacon fat and use it to cook potatoes.
 Bacon fat added wonderful richness and flavor to potatoes.
 Don’t want to use bacon fat?
 No problem, use butter instead.

 For convenience you can use bacon crumble, but nothing like real bacon.